aitatanit/PyMSI/README.md

 This could be done in two steps:
 1) generate mass spectra plot for desired pixel position
-2) in spectra plot decide mass range of interest and use that as an input for image creation
+2) in spectra plot, decide mass range of interest and use that as an input for image creation

 * step 1